mrcodefrost/kriminal_fashion_client/README.md

 3. If you encounter the error ' error: cannot find symbol MultiDex.install(this)' then delete the 'FlutterMultiDexApplication'
     Issue is caused if the Multidex is activated before migrating to Flutter 3.22.
 This is a reported [bug](https://github.com/flutter/flutter/issues/148368) in Flutter (v 3.22).
 It will be fixed in 3.23 release.

-4. To reploy project on your domain using firebase CLI, run the command
+4. To deploy project on your domain using firebase CLI, run the command

  ```bash
    flutter build web --release